OpenVidu/openvidu.io-docs/docs/demos/openvidu-classroom.md

 <br>

-Without going into greater detail, the backend has[one controller](https://github.com/OpenVidu/classroom-demo/blob/master/src/main/java/io/openvidu/classroom/demo/lesson/LessonController.java) for the REST operations of the lessons (create new ones or edit/remove existing ones) and [one controller](https://github.com/OpenVidu/classroom-demo/blob/master/src/main/java/io/openvidu/classroom/demo/session_manager/SessionController.java) for handling the videoconferences.
+Without going into greater detail, the backend has [one controller](https://github.com/OpenVidu/classroom-demo/blob/master/src/main/java/io/openvidu/classroom/demo/lesson/LessonController.java) for the REST operations of the lessons (create new ones or edit/remove existing ones) and [one controller](https://github.com/OpenVidu/classroom-demo/blob/master/src/main/java/io/openvidu/classroom/demo/session_manager/SessionController.java) for handling the videoconferences.
 This controller is pretty similar to the one described in any of the secure tutorials.
 Basically it listens to the operations of creating a new session (returning a *sessionId* from *openvidu-server*), generating a new user token (returning the *token* from *openvidu-server*) and removing the users when they leave the session.